The Last of Us Part 2 becomes the fastest-selling PS4 exclusive

 "Hearing how the experience has resonated with so many of you and witnessing the type of thoughtful discussions it has sparked has been so incredible," he added.
 "The Last of Us Part 2 was made possible thanks to the efforts of the hundreds of talented and passionate developers here at Naughty Dog.
 We can imagine no greater honor than seeing that same passion mirrored by the people playing it."

-Discuss: The Last of Us Part 2 sells 4M in a week, becomes fastest-selling Sony game ahead of Spider-Man
+Discuss: The Last of Us Part 2 sells 4M, becomes fastest-selling Sony game ahead of Spider-Man

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.